GZod01/werobot-website/content/blog/Le_DEUX_SEPT_rend_visite_au_club_We_Robot.en.md

 </center>
 <br><br>

-We Robot remercie le Deux Sept d'être venu à sa rencontre et d'avoir créé un super reportage à son sujet !
+We Robot would like to thank Le Deux Sept for coming to meet us and creating a great report about us !